Chadrick-Liang/Enviro/README.md

   <img src="/README_images/leaderboard.png" alt="leaderboard page" width="200" height="444"/>

 - **Sanctuary**
-  • Mini environment that reflects user's environmental actions through the app
+  • Mini environment that reflects user's environmental actions through the app<br>
-  • High amount of eco points results in thriving sanctuary while too low an amount will result in a polluted sanctuary
+  • High amount of eco points results in thriving sanctuary while too low an amount will result in a polluted sanctuary<br>
   • Virutal visualization to encourage users' to consider the impact of their actions

   <br>